2dvorak/2018s-presentation-team3/PITCHME.md

 Note:
 Our team have two people who are good at computers and two people who are not familiar with computer programmings.
+As you can see in the photo, the front row has a strong person on the computer and the back row has a weak person on the computer.
-We will be a stronger team by the end of this semester.
+But we will be a stronger team by the end of this semester.
 It will make our team Her and “대박”